darkonion-dotcom/vbnet-bank-cash-terminal/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or support, please open an issue in the repository.
+For questions or support, please open an issue in the repository. a225212557@unison.mx